The AI OS for

 One org, many agents

-Your org is a directory.
-Each role is a subdirectory.
-Agent state, memory, and history live as markdown files — readable by humans and AI alike.
+Your org is a git repository.
+Agents, projects, teams, and policies are directories and markdown files — readable by humans and AI alike.

 0new tools to learn